 Disneyland is an entirely different trip with more than two adults.
 They do a great job of making everything as accessible and efficient as possible, but if you want to do any sort of adult things (like going on rides without a cartoon character), you can’t beat having another set of adults.

 The park is huge and busy and a bit overwhelming at times.
 Having extra sets of eyes watching your kids will save your sanity.
 When someone has to go to the bathroom every five seconds, you’ll have built-in help.
 You can send one adult off to stand in a two-hour line for a Fast Pass while the rest of your group actually gets to go on rides (or purchase the amazing new Max Pass option and do this on your phone!).

-If your adults are extra awesome, they might take your kids back to the hotel to decompress for a few hours while you ride terrifying rides and drink beer.
+If your adults are extra awesome, they might take your kids back to the hotel to decompress for a few hours while you ride terrifying rides and drink adult beverages.

 Fast Pass and Rider Switch Pass – These are made for you!

 Several of the more popular rides offer something called a Fast Pass.
 This allows you to print out a ticket for each person in your party that gives you an hour time block in which to come back.
 When you come back, you can use the special Fast Pass line and basically bypass the ginormous crowd of people waiting in the standby line.

 You still may wait 10-15 minutes with your Fast Pass, but trust me, there is NOT ONE SINGLE RIDE that is worth waiting in line two hours for.
 Not one.
 The Fast Pass lets you get on most of the rides you want without forcing your children to stand and wait for what seems like their entire lives.